Planes on Film

 This page was created on 10.10.05.

 .303 refers to the rifle/machine-gun calibre used by the British armed forces up to the 1950s.
 A Maltese short film (10 minutes, available on youtube), it was also the Official Selection at Palm Springs International Short Film Fest, as well as the Bodega Bay International Film Festival.
-The Aviation Museum’s DC-3 was used.
+The Aviation Museum’s DC-3 was used for internal shots.

 Story: During the Allied invasion of Sicily in 1943, a British sniper raises his .303 rifle, takes hasty aim, and squeezes the trigger . . .